Fertilizing Landscape Beds

 Taking a soil test and getting the results is preferable for knowing what amounts of different nutrients are needed and if soil pH needs to be adjusted.
 However, if there is no reason to believe that soil nutrient levels might be excessive, an application of a “complete” fertilizer – one containing nitrogen, phosphorus, and potassium – can be made at a moderate rate without one.

-Fertilizing at a rate of 1 pound of actual nitrogen per 1000 square feet, or 0.1 pound per 100 square feet, is a rule of thumb for maintaining landscape ornamentals.
+Fertilizing at a rate of 1 pound of actual nitrogen per 1000 square feet, or 0.1 pound per 100 square feet, is a rule of thumb when maintaining landscape ornamentals.
+If you’re using a slow-release fertilizer, you might consider increasing the nitrogen rate to 0.2 pound per 100 square feet.
+(Slow-release fertilizers are coated in such a way that nutrients are released over time and, for landscape beds, are preferred to ones like 13-13-13 or 8-8-8 that are readily soluble.)

 Mixed fertilizers generally have a density of about 1 pound per pint, or per 2 cups, so 0.5 pound of fertilizer would be about 1 cup of fertilizer.

-While it will soon be time to fertilize landscape beds, wait until April to apply any nitrogen-containing fertilizer to warm-season turfgrasses.
+While landscape beds can be fertilized in late winter or early spring, wait until April to apply any nitrogen-containing fertilizer to warm-season turfgrasses.
 Fertilizing turfgrass too early can promote winter weed growth and predispose grass to the fungal disease large patch.

 Let me know if you have questions.